Sameem-Saleem/Accounting-Ledger/README.md

 ### All
-This option outputs all transactions, including both payments and deposits, created during runtime and saved in the `transactions.csv` file, descending order of date created.
+This option outputs all transactions, including both payments and deposits, created during runtime and saved in the `transactions.csv` file or accessed file, descending order of date created.

 ### Deposits
-This option outputs all deposits created during runtime and saved in the `transactions.csv` file, descending order of date created.
+This option outputs all deposits created during runtime and saved in the `transactions.csv` file or accessed file, descending order of date created.

 ### Payments
-This option outputs all payments created during runtime and saved in the `transactions.csv` file, descending order of date created.
+This option outputs all payments created during runtime and saved in the `transactions.csv` file or accessed file, descending order of date created.